KnightHill/daisy-chopper/README.md

 There is a ncurses-based [editor](https://github.com/KnightHill/chopper-pattern-editor) to help generate additional patterns.

 Sync modes:
-- Tap Tempo
+- Tap Tempo (LED1 shows WHITE)
-- MIDI Clock
+- MIDI Clock (LED1 shows GOLD)
-- [TE Pocket Operator](https://teenage.engineering/guides/po-33/en) - sync modes SY1, SY2, and SY5
+- [TE Pocket Operator](https://teenage.engineering/guides/po-33/en) - sync modes SY1, SY2, and SY5 (LED1 shows CYAN)

-Sync modes are mutually excusive.
+Sync modes are mutually excusive and can only be changed while the effect is off.
+LED1 will show the color code of the current sync mode for one second after the change.

 # Patterns